 Keeping your kitchen stocked with fresh fruits and vegetables can feel daunting, especially when you first start incorporating them into your diet.
 Plus, the temptation and ease of fast food make it even easier to let yourself skip the healthy stuff and dive in.
 Here are a few ideas to help address some of the more common barriers to getting more fruits and veggies in your home.

-Online resources are an incredible thing!
-Here are just a few to help keep your kitchen full of fresh fruits and vegetables.
 Take a look at the USDA’s Local Food Directories.
-Here, you can find directories for farmer’s markets, Community Supported Agriculture (CSA), and more.
-This resource is available nationwide, and you can determine how far you are willing to travel.
+Here, you can find directories for farmer’s markets, Community Supported Agriculture (CSA) programs, and more local food businesses.
+Available nationwide, you determine how far you are willing to travel.

 Farmer’s Markets are a great way to support local growers and get a wide variety of foods.
-Do not be afraid to try something new and different, as most tables will have samples out.
-For a step-by-step on how best a farmer’s market, check out our article How-To: The Farmer’s Market.
-CSA’s are another easy way to explore new fruits and vegetables.
-With CSA’s, you will usually pick them up (you may be lucky enough to have them delivered!) weekly.
-The foods are predetermined, and though this may add time to your prep, luckily you have Cook For Your LIFE’s recipes to help you make fun, new dishes.
+Most tables will have samples so you can try something new and different without the fear of buyer’s remorse once you get home.
+For a step-by-step guide on how to best shop at a farmer’s market, our article How-To: The Farmer’s Market has some great tips and ideas.
+CSA programs are another easy way to explore new fruits and vegetables.
+With CSA’s, you usually pick your farm-fresh order up or you may be lucky and be able to have your products delivered weekly or bi-weekly.

-In conclusion, sometimes you need to bring the health food to you, and there are many ways to keep fresh fruits and vegetables around you.
-It may still be scary and overwhelming but as with anything practice brings progress, and things become easier.
-As stated, this list is not extensive, but hopefully, will serve as a nice warm up to new, and different ways to keeping your diet varied and healthy.
+It can be hard to get enough fresh fruits and veggies into your diet and removing some common barriers can help.
+It may still be scary and overwhelming to figure out what to buy and how to cook it, but as with anything practice brings progress, and things become easier.
+Again, this list is not extensive, but hopefully, will serve as a nice warm-up to new, and different ways to keep your diet varied and healthy.